lennemo09/hearts-AI-haskell/README.md

 # hearts-AI-haskell
-An heuristics AI in Haskell for Hearts (card game).
+A heuristics AI in Haskell for Hearts (card game).